cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/batch_jobs.rst

 3, each of which is assigned 8 CPUs and each of which is given 60 minutes to run.
 See the ``sbatch`` manual page for a description of ways in which to specify lists of task IDs.

-Note also the use of the ``${SLURM_CPUS_PER_TASK}`` variable.
-This variable is automatically set to the number of CPUs you requested, in this example ``8``.
-That way you don't have to update two numbers if you want to change the number of CPUs.

 Our script can then be run as before: